Activists seek laws after officer cleared in Blake shooting

 Letting the Kenosha officer off the hook will signal to other officers that they can do no wrong, Justin Blake said.

-“If this guy can get away with what he did, then that means it’s open season on African-Americans,” he said.
+“If this guy can get away with what he did, then that means it’s open season on African Americans,” he said.
 “And we’re not going to tolerate that.”

 Forliti reported from Minneapolis.